YannLCodes/Planets-Application/README.md

 <strong>PREREQUISITES:</strong> Node, NPM and .NET 6

 ## API:
+# If you are running the app for the first time you will need to seed your local database: ``dotnet ef database update``
 navigate to the directory 'PlanetAPI' and run the command ``dotnet run PlanetApi.sln``

 ## UI: